vmware-archive/pop/doc/source/topics/pop.rst

 Concurrency Models
 ------------------

-Over the last few years now concepts about mconcurrency have emererged, primarily in the sense of modern co-routines.
-Coroutines allow for concurrent processing without threading but they also impoer unique challenges.
-The POP model presents a way for coroutines to cross communicate in clean and reliable ways, and allow for coroutines to be run without the headackes that so often occur using things like callbacks and having multiple coroutine streams running.
+Over the last few years now concepts about concurrency have emerged, primarily in the sense of modern co-routines.
+Coroutines allow for concurrent processing without threading but they also impose unique challenges.
+The POP model presents a way for coroutines to cross communicate in clean and reliable ways, and allow for coroutines to be run without the headaches that so often occur using things like callbacks and having multiple coroutine streams running.

 This is accomplished using the `Hub`.
-The hub in POP allows for clean, globally accesible memory to be accesed in a safe, namespaced way, while still honoring valuable OOP concepts of encapsulation, without overencapsulating data that is so often useful in the broader application.
+The hub in POP allows for clean, globally accessible memory to be accessed in a safe, namespaced way, while still honoring valuable OOP concepts of encapsulation, without overencapsulating data that is so often useful in the broader application.
 This namespaced approach to development makes data sharing between coroutines safe, easy and reliable.